florian-h05/textastic-openhab/README.md

         * ```labelcolor```

 Just navigate through the values to set by using ```TAB```, you can also delete them when they are highlighted.

+## Templates

+There are three really short templates for rules, persistence and sitemaps.